-Shoulder pain symptoms can manifest simply as muscle tightness due to stress or, more seriously, pain radiating into the whole arm, tendonitis, or frozen shoulder.
+Frozen or painful shoulder symptoms can manifest simply as muscle tightness due to stress or, more seriously, pain radiating into the whole arm, tendonitis, or frozen shoulder.
 Shoulder pain as a result of sport can be due to inflammation or a tendon tear.
 Common conditions start with a tightening of the muscles around the shoulder, which causes discomfort and pain.
-If left unattended, this minor complaint can lead to pins and needles into the arm and hand, inflammation of the tendons or bursa and most painful of all an inability to move the arm.
+If left unattended, this minor complaint can lead to pins and needles into the arm and hand.
+And also inflammation of the tendons or bursa and most painful of all an inability to move the arm.

 Frozen shoulder can happen following injury or acute tendonitis, however, it can occur without any previous injury.
 When the case is related to injury, the restriction in movement is quite sudden.
-Conversely, when there is no underlying injury, restricted movement comes on gradually over the course of months, with the individual unconsciously compensating for the lack of mobility, i.e. bending the head forward to wash hair rather than reaching up.
-In both cases the joint locks, dramatically limiting movement, causing severe pain and disturbing sleep.
+Conversely, when there is no underlying injury, restricted movement comes on gradually over the course of months.
+With the individual unconsciously compensating for the lack of mobility.
+Bending the head forward to wash hair rather than reaching up is such an example.

-As with all cases, when a patient presents with a painful shoulder, it is essential to do a thorough examination and range of tests to provide a clear diagnosis.
+As with all cases, when a patient presents with a painful shoulder, it is essential to do a thorough examination and a range of tests to provide a clear diagnosis.
 The primary aim of treatment is to reduce the pain and inflammation, followed by exercises for strength and stability.
-In the case of frozen shoulder, immediate pain management is the key, with gentle joint mobilisation introduced once pain is controlled.
+In the case of frozen shoulder, immediate pain management is the key. with gentle joint mobilisation introduced once the pain is controlled.